JonathanDelaney/Two-Reasons/README.md

   - I would like to get a fresh perspective on some events and look at them in context of what was happening around the world at the time.
     - The site offers people with very good knowledge of the wars a way to look at them from a different angle as this sort of tool has never been created.
 They can take a very broad look at the wars or look at the world as it was on a specific day and the battles which were taking place elsewhere.
   - I would like to be able to access in depth information about the battles easily.
-    - The wikipedia link in the info box allows the user to navigate awayt quickly if they would like to study a battle in more depth.
+    - The wikipedia link in the info box allows the user to navigate away quickly if they would like to study a battle in more depth.
 The link will open up in a new tab so they can continue searching for other relevant battles to study as well.
   - I should be able to provide feedback to the site authors if there is something, of importance, inaccurate or missing.
     - As a user educated on the wars they can offer feedback through the contact page and perhaps see changes they suggest be introduced.
-At least battles that have been missed altogether can be added in easily and the website can be constantly improved by feedback from academics.
+At least battles that have been missed altogether can be added in easily and the website can be constantly improved via feedback from academics, or lay people for that matter.
   - I could do with a tool to use alongside more academic material to be able to jump to a specific time and have an overview of the war, at that time, to broaden my perspective on an event I'm studying.
-    - The maps allow for the user to have a look around the world and at events contemporaneous to the one they're studying, the visual aspect of the tool allows them to go back and forth to see the run up and aftermath, all from a broad perspective.
+    - The maps allow for the user to have a look around the world and at events contemporaneous to the one they're studying, the visual aspect of the tool allows them to go back and forth to see the run up and aftermath very easily, and all from a broad perspective.

 ### Performance Testing